JedWag/rofi/README.md

 ## Wayland support

 ### Build

-Please follow the [meson build instructions](INSTALL.md#meson) to build this fork, as autotools builds are not yet supported.
+Please follow the [build instructions](INSTALL.md) to build rofi.

 Wayland support is enabled by default, along with X11/xcb.

-rofi can also be built _without_ XCB:
+rofi can also be built *without* XCB:

     meson build -Dxcb=disabled